hyperledger-archives/grid-rfcs/text/0000-grid-primitives.md

     // The exponent for a NUMBER property sint32 number_exponent = 10;
-    // The list of values for an ENUM property; must not be empty/ for
+    // The list of values for an ENUM property; must not be empty for
     // properties of that type.
     repeated string enum_options = 11;
     // The list of property definitions for a STRUCT property; must not be